aws-robotics/aws-robomaker-robotics-curriculum/getting-started-with-aws-robomaker/README.md

 ## Attribution & Licensing

 Materials and text substantially authored by Alberto Quattrini Li.
-Amazon would like to thank and acknowledge Dartmouth College.
 Copyright 2020 by Amazon.com, Inc. or its affiliates.
 Licensed CC-BY-4.0-I